metsci/gleam/examples/line/README.md

 # Line Plot Example

-Use `BasicLinePainter` to draw a line.
+Uses `BasicLinePainter` to draw a line.

 Shows tooltips when data points are hovered.